| Kuala Lumpur, Malaysia | 9 April 2017 | Asia Samachar | 12770

 A seasoned Sikh lawyer has been appointed to the disciplinary committee of Football Association of Malaysia (FAM) under its major shakeup with the coming on board of the Johor crown prince as its new boss.

-Baljit Singh Sidhu, a seasoned criminal litigation lawyer and a Malaysian Anti-Corruption Commission (MACC) panel member, will head the FAM standing committee for disciplinary for the 2017-2021 term, along with Dr Abd Shukor Ahmad.
+Baljit Singh Sidhu, a criminal litigation lawyer and a Malaysian Anti-Corruption Commission (MACC) panel member, will head the FAM standing committee for disciplinary for the 2017-2021 term, along with Dr Abd Shukor Ahmad.

 “This is my first time working directly with FAM,” Baljit tells Asia Samachar in a telephone conversation.
 “In discipline, there is no compromise.
 It runs across the board.”